Mother of Guelph murder victim speaking out after one of accused released on bail

-Tanti was fatally stabbed outside a downtown Guelph bar in February, was taken to hospital, and later died.
+Tanti was stabbed outside a downtown Guelph bar in February, taken to hospital, and later died.

-Brothers Angus Kee, 22, and Aiden, 26, have been charged with first degree murder.
+Brothers Angus Kee, 22, and Aidan, 26, have been charged with first degree murder.

-On Friday, Angus was granted bail at $75,000 following an audio hearing.
+On Friday, Angus Kee was granted bail at $75,000 following an audio hearing.

-"My poor daughter has been living hell with having lost her brother, her best friend."
+"My poor daughter has been living through hell with having lost her brother, her best friend."

 The details of Kee's release is subject to a number of conditions and are protected by a publication ban, as are the reasons for the release.

 Angue Kee’s next court hearing is set for June 2.
-His brother and co-accused Aiden Kee remains in custody.
+His brother and co-accused Aidan Kee remains in custody.